 The federal NEMT mandate

-Federal Medicaid law requires that state Medicaid programs include methods of administration necessary to ensure the proper and efficient operation of the program.
-Federal regulations specify that those methods must include assurance of transportation.
-NEMT is defined as a Medicaid covered service: transportation provided to and from a Medicaid-covered medical service for a beneficiary who has no other means of transportation.
+Federal Medicaid law requires that state programs include methods of administration necessary for proper and efficient operation, and federal regulations specify that those methods must include assurance of transportation.
+NEMT is defined as a Medicaid covered service: transportation to and from a Medicaid-covered medical service for a beneficiary who has no other means of transportation.
+Federal legislation has since clarified that NEMT is a required component of state Medicaid programs.
+States may deliver it through broker arrangements, ride-share platforms, public transit passes, mileage reimbursement, or managed care, but they may not eliminate it.

-Federal regulations set the rules for broker arrangements: the broker must be procured competitively, oversight must be conducted by the state Medicaid agency, and a complaint resolution process must be in place.
-Federal regulations also govern NEMT in managed care, allowing states to either include NEMT in MCO capitation or carve it out to a separate FFS broker.
+Federal regulations set the rules for broker arrangements: the broker must be procured competitively, the state Medicaid agency must conduct oversight, and a complaint resolution process must be in place.
+The rules also let states either include NEMT in MCO capitation or carve it out to a separate FFS broker.
 Georgia chose the carve-out path.

 How the Georgia broker model works